Becoming a Writer: Bali

 I still have what I wrote that weekend.
 It actually now forms part of a chapter in the autobiography I am writing.
 Regardless of whether it is ever published, I will always remember that essay as the first positive step in a new journey in my life.

-4 thoughts on “Becoming a Writer: Bali
+4 responses to “Becoming a Writer: Bali”

-It sounds so enticing Raks.
+2. It sounds so enticing Raks.
 I will keep this idea in the back of my mind.
 I have always been in favour of a change in environment to clear the writing blocks and clarify some of my thinking processes.

-Beautiful, beautiful post…..what a powerful moment – “Before I knew it, the pain of the previous few years started to bleed onto the page before me.
+3. Beautiful, beautiful post…..what a powerful moment – “Before I knew it, the pain of the previous few years started to bleed onto the page before me.
 I couldn’t stop the haemorrhaging, an artery in me had exploded and nothing could stop the heavy flow of words.”

 Leave a Reply